Graduate Comprehensives and Community Engagement

 All graduate students must submit a copy of the Graduate Student Comprehensive Project Information Sheet to each of your Project Advisors.

 All students must submit a signed and initialed copy of the Plagiarism Pledge to the Director of Graduate Studies, Dr. Stephen Neely via CANVAS no later than December 1 of their third semester, of the last day of classes of their third semester (if the student is finishing their program in a semester other than the Spring semester).

-GRADUATE OUTREACH PERFORMANCE POLICY
+GRADUATE COMMUNITY ENGAGEMENT PERFORMANCE POLICY

-Outreach performances are unpaid, and they cannot also be used as part of any coursework for School of Music courses.
+Community engagement performances are unpaid, and they cannot also be used as part of any coursework for School of Music courses.

 Though performance is the central component of the requirement, students are highly encouraged to talk with audience members about the music and in general to engage with them beyond the act of performance itself.
-When possible, guidance on how to do this, as well as on presentation and other aspects of outreach performance, will be offered by the Music Entrepreneurship faculty during a Graduate Forum early in the academic year.
+When possible, guidance on how to do this, as well as on presentation and other aspects of the community engagement performance, will be offered by the Music Entrepreneurship faculty during a Graduate Forum early in the academic year.

 - Churches, synagogues, and other religious organizations vary widely in their ability to pay musicians.
-In order for musical performance in a religious service to count as outreach, the music director of the organization (or the closest relevant official) must email Prof. Ito to state that the organization cannot afford to pay performers, and that professional-level classical music (other than that provided by a staff organist or similar) is not usually a part of the services.
+In order for musical performance in a religious service to count as community engagement, the music director of the organization (or the closest relevant official) must email Prof. Ito to state that the organization cannot afford to pay performers, and that professional-level classical music (other than that provided by a staff organist or similar) is not usually a part of the services.